tanvirkaur7933/Giftos-store/README.md

 • Activities: Added a video and audio player to my webpage.

-• Reflection: Multimedia can make websites more engaging.

 Day 6: Review and Practice

 • Activities: Reviewed all topics covered this week and practiced building a personal webpage.